nleaf/nleaf.github.io/_posts/2014-10-10-common-reasons-to-transition-away-from-the-internal-data-center-vol-4-cost-reduction.md

 author: Jon Rosenson

 ---
+## How would your business benefit from reducing the cost associated with your IT infrastructure?

 The cost of running an internal data center can greatly exceed the cost of utilizing a cloud services provider in many ways.
 One of the single greatest benefits of cloud technology is cost reduction not only from a capital basis, but also from an operating expense perspective.

 **Making use of the cloud can reduce IT expenses in multiple ways:**